Project properties

 Contact info lysanne.snijders@wur.nl

 Description The Veluwe is home to many ravens.
-Since 2021, 21 raven offspring have been fitted with GPS transmitters.
+Since 2021, 24 raven offspring have been fitted with GPS transmitters.
 Of these, ten are still active, and new birds will be tagged next spring.
 Spatial data of all birds is accessible through a (live) Ornitela database.
-Uniquely, we also know the sex of all these ravens.
 These devices are meant to give more insight into the habitat and food use of the ravens (e.g., do they profit from the carcasses left behind by wolves?).
 But many other exciting questions about raven (spatial) ecology can and should be addressed.
 For example:

 - How does spatial behaviour, homerange and foraging behaviour change with age?